denzven/Lazer_Showdown/README.md

 - **Drag-and-Drop Gameplay**: Move laser pieces and mirrors on the grid to solve puzzles.
 - **Multiple Pieces**: Includes laser pieces, mirrors (with different directions), and point pieces that can be used to score points.
 - **Scoring System**: Earn points by properly directing lasers to the point pieces.
+- **pixel style art**: all sprites are cutomizeable and have been set to a pixel-style artwork

 ## Gameplay Controls